 Barley’s true claim to fame lies in its high levels of beta glucan, which helps lower cholesterol which in turn lowers your chances of developing heart disease.
 It also promotes healthy blood sugar levels by slowing down the absorption of glucose, a winning combination for diabetics.
-And it just got an official health claim from Health Canada stating that barley can help lower your risk of heart disease.
-Yes, this Canadian super food is a rock star!
+It has an official health claim from Health Canada stating that barley can help lower your risk of heart disease.
+Yes, this Canadian grain is a rock star!

 Store uncooked barley in a cool dark cupboard or your fridge for up to one year.